RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 If you try to "hook" to perform same action over a function (prehook for example) from two different plugins, `airgeddon` will show you an error alerting to you about that untenable situation.

-Remember that is a good practice to encode always your plugin file using UTF-8 and keeping Linux ending lines style (use LF and never CRLF).
-If you edit your `.sh` plugin file from Windows O.S. maybe you could be using CRLF as ending line style and of course that will generate errors during the execution.
+Remember that is a good practice to encode always your plugin file using UTF-8 and keeping Linux ending lines style (use _LF_ and never _CRLF_).
+If you edit your `.sh` plugin file from Windows O.S. maybe you could be using _CRLF_ as ending line style and of course that will generate errors during the execution.
+It's recommended develop using Linux O.S. to avoid errors.

 ##### 3.2 Help on Development